TanyaCST/CSC120-Final-Project/README.md

 # CSC120-FinalProject

 ## Deliverables:
- - Your final codebase ## Is the way it is organized okay?
+ - Your final codebase
- - Your revised annotated architecture diagram ##How do you want it?
+ - Your revised annotated architecture diagram
- - Design justification (including a brief discussion of at least one alternative you considered) ##Take a biref look please
+ - Design justification (including a brief discussion of at least one alternative you considered)
  - A map of your game's layout (if applicable) ##Not applicable for our game
  - `cheatsheet.md`
  - Completed `rubric.md`